vivekthangam/CheatSheet_Tutorial/system_design.md

 Here is a Java Syntax Guide for Design Patterns in README.md format.

-# ☕ Java Design Patterns: Syntax & Best Practices
+# â˜• Java Design Patterns: Syntax & Best Practices

 In Java, patterns are heavily built on **Strong Typing** and **Object-Oriented (OOP)** principles.